5 Well-Known Short Stories for Intermediate ESL Learners (with Discussion Activities)

-Your student pairs will build discussion as they address each question.
-They will also discover fresh ways to describe things in their everyday life, which may increase their use of adjectives, and also develop a new use for vocabulary words presented in past English lessons.
+Activity suggestions: Your student pairs can build discussion as they address each question.
+They will discover fresh ways to describe things in their everyday life, which may increase their use of adjectives, and also develop a new use for vocabulary words presented in past English lessons.

-F. Scott Fitzgerald’s “Crazy Sunday” is about love, dishonor and the twists and turns associated with the many relationships people have in daily life.
-The main character Joel Cole falls in love with his friend Stella, whom has been cheated on by her husband.
+What it’s about: F. Scott Fitzgerald’s “Crazy Sunday” is about love, dishonor and the twists and turns associated with the many relationships people have in daily life.
+The main character Joel Cole falls in love with his friend Stella, who has been cheated on by her husband.
 However, upon the death of Stella’s husband, she realizes she truly loved him and Joel may not be a love at all, but a passing fling to hold on to.

 You will need to identify several new vocabulary words for your students to develop definitions for, which will be used later in the group activity.
 Below you’ll find some suggestions.

 - hanging about

 Activity suggestions: Once you have compiled a list of 20 or more vocabulary words, have each group search the story for each word to know its context, and then develop a definition.
 Let students refer to a dictionary if needed.
 After they have collaborated on their vocabulary definitions, have each group begin to develop a new dialogue—with Joel and Stella as the main characters.